tonny-kohar/alkitab-suite/readme.txt

 eg: ../alkitab-suite/alkitab-suite
 - You are done

-Now you can recompile, build, crete your own distribution, etc
+Now you can recompile, build, create your own distribution, etc

 note: alkitab-suite is the main project (aka the container project), all other projects are sub-project (module) for this alkitab-suite.